mitchell985/Node-Project/README.md

 > This starts a local server using `nodemon`, which will watch for any file changes and will restart the server according to these changes.
 > The server address will be displayed to you as `http://localhost:3000`.

+### Testing

+A Postman Collection is included for API testing.